Last update: February 22, 2021

-Paramedics should withhold the following interventions:
+Paramedics should consider withholding the following interventions:

-- Withhold Endotracheal and Tracheostomy Suctioning via an endotracheal or tracheostomy tube unless using a closed system suction unit
+- Endotracheal and Tracheostomy Suctioning via an endotracheal or tracheostomy tube unless using a closed system suction unit

 Paramedics should continue to screen all patients using the Ministry of Health's COVID-19 Screening Tool for Paramedics